When you arrive at Backhouse Rossie Estate, you will find a large gravelled car-park (free parking) and the garden entrance to the south side.

 The Walled Garden occupies a 1.25 acre site complete with original, now restored working glasshouses.
 You’ll also find other interesting artifacts and areas including:

 - creation of hard surface cobble lined pathways around the perimeter

 - restored wrought iron gate

 - new support wires for fruit trees and climbing roses

-The Walled garden entrance with its marriage stone lintel and Latin inscription on reverse can be seen above the, now aged and silvered replacement, oak door.
+The Walled garden entrance with its marriage stone lintel and Latin inscription on reverse can be seen above the, the now aged and silvered replacement, oak door.